amitdabade/catalytic-ui/README.md

 ![Catalytic-UI](http://icons.iconarchive.com/icons/graphicloads/medical-health/128/formula-icon.png)

-Catalytic-UI is lightweight CSS framework based on material design guidlines of Google.
+Catalytic-UI is lightweight CSS framework based on material design guidelines of Google.

 **Use From the CDN:**